BPP (complexity): Complexity-theoretic properties

 It is known that BPP is closed under complement; that is, BPP = co-BPP.
 BPP is low for itself, meaning that a BPP machine with the power to solve BPP problems instantly (a BPP oracle machine) is not any more powerful than the machine without this extra power.
 In symbols, BPPBPP = BPP.

 The relationship between BPP and NP is unknown: it is not known whether BPP is a subset of NP, NP is a subset of BPP or neither.
 If NP is contained in BPP, which is considered unlikely since it would imply practical solutions for NP-complete problems, then NP = RP and PH ⊆ BPP.

 It is known that RP is a subset of BPP, and BPP is a subset of PP. It is not known whether those two are strict subsets, since we don't even know if P is a strict subset of PSPACE.
 BPP is contained in the second level of the polynomial hierarchy and therefore it is contained in PH.
 More precisely, the Sipser–Lautemann theorem states that $\mathsf{BPP} \subseteq \Sigma_2 \cap \Pi_2$.
 As a result, P = NP leads to P = BPP since PH collapses to P in this case.
 Thus either P = BPP or P ≠ NP or both.

 Adleman's theorem states that membership in any language in BPP can be determined by a family of polynomial-size Boolean circuits, which means BPP is contained in P/poly.
 Indeed, as a consequence of the proof of this fact, every BPP algorithm operating on inputs of bounded length can be derandomized into a deterministic algorithm using a fixed string of random bits.
 Finding this string may be expensive, however.
 Some weak separation results for Monte Carlo time classes were proven by Karpinski & Verbeek (1987a), see also Karpinski & Verbeek (1987b).

 Closure properties

-The class BPP is closed under complementation, union and intersection.
+The class BPP is closed under complementation, union, intersection, and concatenation.